LivePersonInc/developer-center/pages/documents/ClientSideConfiguration/FaaS/getting-started.md

 ![](img/faas-menus.png)

 The **Develop** tab contains an overview of the functions sorted by their state: *Draft* and *Productive* / *Modified*.
 This allows for quick access to features surrounding the management of functions.

-A detailed guide on how to create a new function can be found in the section Create a Javascript Function, below.
+[More information on developing a function can be found here](function-as-a-service-developing-with-faas.html).

 The **Deploy** tab provides an overview of the functions that are currently deployed.
 It also allows quick access to deployment features.
 Furthermore, it also allows access to a test page, where you can test your function with known, static input. **Note**: if the deployment of a function fails, you can hover over the deployment state to see the cause for the failure.
 [More information on deploying and testing your functions can be found here](function-as-a-service-deploying-functions.html).

-The **Settings** tab provides access to the available settings for FaaS.
-Currently, this is limited to the whitelisting of domains.
-A detailed explanation of the Whitelisting Process can be in the document below.
+The **Settings** tab provides access to the available settings of FaaS.
+Currently, users are able to whitelist domains and maintain secrets (i.e. OAuth tokens).

 Once you've familiarized yourself with the different sections of the UI, it's time to create your first function!